Every thing you need to know about saffron

 What are the uses of saffron?

 Saffron has numerous properties and a wide range of applications.
 Due to its high fragrance, flavor, and coloring properties, saffron is used as a versatile ingredient in various industries.
-Here are some industries that utilize saffron for producing different products:

 Food industry: